Cape Breton and Central Nova Scotia Railway: Decline of the Sydney Subdivision

 In 2008, the holding company RailAmerica which was the corporate owner of CBNS at the time, encountered significant financial pressure from its corporate owner Fortress Investment Group.
 This saw CBNS dramatically increase the rates it charged to individuals and companies accessing railway property (e.g. driveways, storage, utility lines and pipes, etc.).
 The resulting backlash saw the provincial government under Premier Rodney MacDonald and his successor Darrell Dexter attempt to negotiate a means to regulate such rates.

 In June 2014, the holding company Genesee & Wyoming Inc announced that it would not be seeking a renewal of the provincial government's maintenance subsidy granted since 2005 in exchange for keeping the Sydney Subdivision operating.
 The company has announced its intention to seek approval to abandon the line in fall 2014 from its regulator, the Nova Scotia Utility and Review Board.

 As of 2019, the railway is still operated by Genesee & Wyoming, and the province continues to provide over $400,000 a year in subsidies to the company for its operations.
 This subsidy will be reviewed in 2020.

 Some municipal officials have criticized the standard of maintenance of the line in the Port Hawkesbury area.

 Genesee & Wyoming has ended 135 years of rail service to Sydney.
 The last 301 (westbound) left Sydney December 30, 2014.
 Under new provincial legislation the railway can't apply to abandon the line (remove the tracks) until six months after the Utility and Review Boards decision of the length of the discontinuance period on which the railway has to offer service to its customers.
 The boards decision was handed down January 15, 2015 and states that the railway must offer service (which can be trucks) until October 1, 2015.
 The earliest the railway can apply to abandon the line is April 1, 2016.
+When freight service stopped north of Port Hawkesbury, the line was carrying 300 carloads per year when 10,000 carloads were required to break even.
+As of 2026, the tracks between Port Hawkesbury and Sydney are still in place, but vegetation has taken over the line, and the portions of the line have been damaged due to washouts.

+Proposals

+Port of Sydney proposal

+By 2026, business people in Cape Breton were advocating for the return of freight service between Port Hawkesbury and Sydney.
+A local 2023 study showed that local businesses would generate a few hundred carloads fewer than required to break even.
+Promoters were hoping that a restored rail line would allow better use of the Port of Sydney, the closest Canadian port to Europe.
+However, this would face competition from established ports in Halifax, Saint John NB and Montreal.
+Using the port for bulk goods such as local minerals, Alberta oil and Saskatchewan potash was suggested as Halifax lacked facilities or space to handle bulk.
+The estimated cost to restore the line to operation was estimated to be $120 million, which the provincial Public Works Minister felt was an underestimate.